 However, your earnings may come from the funds of other investors.
 This means they’re using other investors’ money to create interests or dividends on your account.
 Thus, the crypto you thought was yours could be a nonexistent fund.
 This scam is popularly known as Ponzi or pyramid scheme, named after Charles Ponzi, a con artist and swindler in the 1920s (per wikipedia).

 What you can do to avoid such is to ensure that crypto exists.
 You must research the crypto you intend to invest your money in, its founders, and its utility.
-Check out third-party websites or review sites to know their legitimacy.
+Look at third-party websites, such as this site that helps people check if crypto project is a scam, or review sites to determine their legitimacy.
 If you can’t find one or only see one or two review articles about it, your best course is to avoid it right away.

 Don’t Fall For Giveaway Scams